Gerrproger/ringmaster/docs/schema_config.md

 schema_config.json
 ```

-This is the main confiration for a test
+This is the main configuration for a test

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                      |
 | :------------------ | :--------- | :------------- | :----------- | :---------------- | :-------------------- | :------------------ | :------------------------------------------------------------------------------ |